chromium/chromium/android_webview/docs/prerelease.md

    ![The "WebView implementation" menu](/android_webview/docs/images/webview_implementations_menu_10.png)

 4. Choose the channel that you would like to use for WebView
+5. **Bonus:** you'll also now see an icon for your chosen WebView channel in the list of apps.
+You can use this app to report bugs, toggle experimental features, and much more!
+See the [WebView DevTools user guide] for more details.

 #### Returning to stable WebView